Electron energy loss spectroscopy: Variants

 Example of inner shell ionization edge (core loss) EELS data from La_{0.7}Sr_{0.3}MnO_{3}, acquired on a scanning transmission electron microscope.

 There are several basic flavors of EELS, primarily classified by the geometry and by the kinetic energy of the incident electrons (typically measured in kiloelectron-volts, or keV).
 Probably the most common today is transmission EELS, in which the kinetic energies are typically 100 to 300 keV and the incident electrons pass entirely through the material sample.
 Usually this occurs in a transmission electron microscope (TEM), although some dedicated systems exist which enable extreme resolution in terms of energy and momentum transfer at the expense of spatial resolution.
+This approach is especially promising in the regime of low-energy reflection and scanning electron microscope (SEM)-based EELS, in which the lower incident beam energy means that energy filtering of both the source and scattered electrons can be done in smaller form-factors.

-Other flavors include reflection EELS (including reflection high-energy electron energy-loss spectroscopy (RHEELS)), typically at 10 to 30 keV, and aloof EELS (sometimes called near-field EELS), in which the electron beam does not in fact strike the sample but instead interacts with it via the long-ranged Coulomb interaction.
-Aloof EELS is particularly sensitive to surface properties but is limited to very small energy losses such as those associated with surface plasmons or direct interband transitions.
+Other flavors include reflection EELS (including reflection high-energy electron energy-loss spectroscopy (RHEELS)), typically at 10 to 1 keV, and aloof EELS (sometimes called near-field EELS), in which the electron beam does not in fact strike the sample but instead interacts with it via the long-ranged Coulomb interaction.
+Aloof EELS is particularly sensitive to surface properties but is limited to very small energy losses such as those associated with surface plasmons or direct interband transitions, since core-loss information is not energetically possible.

+Recently, there has been growing interest in the use of EELS in 1-30 keV scanning electron microscope systems (SEM-EELS).
+Pioneered by Hitachi and their SU-9000 Scanning Electron Microscope, in which they demonstrated reduced beam damage in lithiated materials due to the lower beam energy reducing knock-on damage, as well as elemental mapping.
+Most recently, scientists from MIT demonstrated that EELS is possible in standard, retrofitted SEMs in the 1-20 keV energy range.
+In this work, they noted additional advantages of strong 2D material and plasmonic coupling leading to dramatically improved acquisition times, as well as substantially reduced beam damage.

 Within transmission EELS, the technique is further subdivided into valence EELS (which measures plasmons and interband transitions) and inner-shell ionization EELS (which provides much the same information as x-ray absorption spectroscopy, but from much smaller volumes of material).
 The dividing line between the two, while somewhat ill-defined, is in the vicinity of 50 eV energy loss.

 Instrumental developments have opened up the ultra-low energy loss part of the EELS spectrum, enabling vibrational spectroscopy in the TEM.
 Both IR-active and non-IR-active vibrational modes are present in EELS.
 In 2025, ultra-low energy loss STEM-EELS was used to directly observe magnons propagating inside antiferromagnetic nanocrystals with nanometer spatial and millielectronvolt energy resolution, marking a new application of EELS to spin-wave excitations.